 - If you are dairy-free, use dairy-free cream cheese.

 Arla's Original cream cheese is made with four simple ingredients that you can recognize: cream, skim milk, cream culture, and salt!

-Remove the chicken breasts and shred them with two forks.
+Step 4: Remove the chicken breasts and place them on a cutting board.
+Shred them with two forks or these easy-to-use Meat Claws.
 Add the chicken back into the pot.
-The chicken is so moist it will pretty much fall apart as you shred the chicken.
+The chicken is so moist it will fall apart as you shred it.

-Set the Instant Pot (or pressure cooker) to cook for just 5 minutes.
+Step 6: Set the Instant Pot (or pressure cooker) to cook for just 5 minutes.
 That is all it takes.
-If you overcook the pasta in the pressure cooker, it will turn to mush.
+It will turn mush if you overcook the pasta in the pressure cooker.

-When the pressure cooker is done, let the pressure release.
+Step 7: Let the pressure release when the pressure cooker is done.
 Open the pressure cooker when it is totally depressurized and stir.
 Enjoy!

 More Delicious Instant Pot Meal Recipes: